 But, the role-playing doesn't stop there.
 Students will take things a step further in "Financial Strategy Essentials."
 During this course, students are asked to summarize what they learned during "Financial Analysis Essentials" in order to propose long-term solutions for the imaginary winery in distress.
 Students will also learn to prepare financial forecasts for the struggling business and present a presentation of proposed business strategies to the winery's "owner."

-The new courses, which launch this month, provide students with the opportunity to learn a wide range of skills that are currently in-demand in today's business world.
+The new courses, which launch this month, provide students with the opportunity to learn a wide range of skills that are currently sought-after in today's business world.
 A total of ten courses are available through the program, covering a whole host of topics including data analytics, e-commerce, project management, search engine optimization, and web application.

 "Experiential Learning from The University of Texas at Austin Encourages Professionals to Learn-by-Doing," prnewswire.com, October 1, 2013